Find out what happens to your insurance if you have an accident that’s not your fault

 Not all car insurance claims are the same — if you've had an accident that wasn’t your fault, this could be considered a non-fault claim.

-A non-fault claim usually occurs where another driver is involved and has complete liability for the incident — for example they pulled out at a junction and hit your car, or they hit you from behind while your car was waiting at traffic lights.
+A non-fault claim usually occurs where another driver is involved and has complete liability for the incident, for example, they pulled out at a junction and hit your car, or they hit you from behind while your car was waiting at traffic lights

-But when your insurer can’t recover the costs from the guilty party, for example in the case of vandalism or hit and run, these may be considered as fault claims even though you were not to blame for the incident.
+But when your insurer can’t recover the costs from the guilty party, for example in the case of vandalism or a hit and run accident, these may be considered as fault claims even though you were not to blame for the incident.

 In many cases a non-fault claim will increase the cost of your car insurance, but it shouldn’t have as much of an effect as an at-fault claim.
+If you make a non-fault claim, it’s possible you’ll lose some or all of any no-claims discount you’ve accrued over the years. if you have chosen to protect your no-claims bonus it won’t be affected.

-If you do lose some or all of your no-claims bonus, you will notice a rise in your car insurance costs.
-Some providers can raise your premiums by up to 30% for one non-fault claim, and 50% for two non-fault claims.
+some providers can raise your premiums by up to 30% for one non-fault claim, and 50% for two non-fault claims